yondonfu/gh-identity-registry/README.md

 The contract uses [Oraclize](http://www.oraclize.it/) to access and parse the contents of the provided raw content gist url.

-The user also posts collateral when verifying a Github username.
-Part of the collateral is used to pay for the Oraclize fee.
-If the username is successfully verified, the user can withdraw the remaining collateral.
-If the username is not successfully verified, the user's collateral is lost and kept by the contract.
+The user also provides a deposit when verifying a Github username.
+Part of the deposit is used to pay for the Oraclize fee.
+The remaining amount of the deposit can be withdrawn from the contract after verification is completed.

 Once users have registered a username with their Ethereum address they can transfer ownership of the username to a different Ethereum address.
 Consequently, users only need to verify ownership of a username once.

-# Possible Improvements

-- Is there a better form of identity attestation than using a Github gist?
-- Optimistic UI.
-Instead of throwing up a progress spinner for long transactions, display a pending transactions section somewhere in the UI.
-- General UI improvements.
-Validation messages during username registration alerting a user that the raw gist url MUST begin with the prefix `https://gist.githubusercontent.com/<username>/`